ovesnel/HOLPRG-2002/docs/tasks/task1/step3.rst

 Once we have a bash prompt inside the container, let's install django using Python's package manager.
-In order to accomplish this, we will first create a virtual environment and activate it.
+To accomplish this, we will first create a virtual environment and activate it.

 .. code-block:: bash